eksctl-io/eksctl/userdocs/src/usage/cloudwatch-cluster-logging.md

       - "authenticator"
 ```

-Note that by default, log data is stored in CloudWatch Logs indefinitely.
-This can be controlled with:
+### Log retention period
+By default, logs are stored in CloudWatch Logs, indefinitely.
+You can specify the number of days for which the control plane logs should be retained in CloudWatch Logs.
+The following example retains logs for 7 days:

 ```yaml
 cloudWatch: